 What is a Capital Expense Budget Template?

 Capital Expense (“Capex”) budget forms are considered a key part of annual budget models and are used by budget managers and department heads to plan future purchases of assets.
-Some of the key functionality in this type of annual budget template is that it has drop downs to choose asset type, department, and purchase month.
-The average lifetime of the asset typically comes from an assumption and will automatically calculate the monthly depreciation amount.
+Key functionality in this type of annual budget template includes drop downs to choose asset type, department, and purchase month.
+The average lifetime of the asset is usually determined based on an assumption, therefore it will automatically calculate the monthly depreciation amount based on that assumption.
 After the user enters purchase price and quantity, everything else calculates automatically.
-Total depreciation expense and accumulated depreciation ends up on the P&L and Balance Sheet budgets.
-You find an example of this type of annual budget template below.
+Total depreciation expense and accumulated depreciation end up on the P&L and Balance Sheet budgets.
+You will find an example of this type of annual budget template below.